A new approach to detect the boundaries of interplanetary events: ICMEs list and algorithm validation

-We have applied the above described algorithm to compile a ICMEs list for a period of three important years of the solar cycle 23: 2000, 2001 and 2002.
-We have found 56 events, listed in the Table I. Among of these events, 2 are found in the list compiled by \citet{Du2010}, 8 are found in the \citet{Ebert2009JGRA} list, while 24 events are in both lists.
-We found 22 new events by following the criteria we introduced in this article.
-The majority of the events from Table I are non-MC ($64\%$), while $36\%$ are MCs.
+In order to verify our method on many other interplanetary events, we have applied the above described algorithm and compiled a ICMEs list for a period of three important years of the solar cycle 23, namely 2000, 2001 and 2002.
+We have found 63 events, listed in the Tables 1,2 and 3.
+These events could be retrieved in the lists compiled by \citet{Ebert2009JGRA}, \citet{Du2010}, and \citet{Richardson2014}.
+By following the criteria we introduced in this article, we found 9 new events too.
+The table contains data as follows: each event line has four boundaries $t1,t2,t3,t4$ together with the corresponding velocity and proton beta.
+The $t1$ and $t4$ boundaries are roughly defined for $\beta>0.2$, while $t2$ and $t3$ are established at the LM with $\beta<0.2$.
+There are few exceptions, namely when the aspect of the magnetic field or total pressure ($Pt$) indicates a more extended event -- then we have considered as boundaries the corresponding other LM.
+It is also the case of the 10 June 2001 event.

-The table contains the list of the events,as follows: each event line contents fours boundaries $t1,t2,t3,t4$ together with the corresponding velocity, proton beta and temperature anisotropy on these boundaries.
-The last column describe the type of the event, if a MC is present.
-For MC events, $t1$ and $t2$ define the boundaries of the forward shock and $t3$ and $t4$ define the boundaries of the reverse shock.

-The $t1$ and $t4$ boundaries are roughly defined for $\beta>0.2$, while $t2$ and $t3$ are established at the TAM with $\beta<0.2$.
-There are few exceptions, namely when the aspect of the magnetic field and total pressure ($Pt$) indicate a more extended event, where we have considered as boundaries the corresponding TAM.

-The statistical computations give an average of the anisotropy at the boundaries of 1.37 (at the first boundary), 1.47 (at the second boundary), 1.41 (at the third boundary), and 1.36 (at the fourth boundary).
-The average of the plasma beta on the four boundaries are 0.63, 0.24, 0.18, and 0.52, respectively.
-There are some events that extend more than that defined in the rules for beta (at the beginning or the end of the event), this being indicated by the pressure of magnetic field variations.

-We notice that we have detected at least four boundaries for all events, but at a detailed analysis, an event could display substructures and additional internal boundaries could be necessary to be added, but these are also TAM.